-Relationship between psychodynamic functioning, defensive mechanisms and trauma in patients with PTSD
+Relationship between psychodynamic functioning, defensive mechanisms, and trauma in patients with post-traumatic stress disorder (PTSD)

 Taís Cristina Favaretto, Luciane Maria Both, Silvia Pereira da Cruz Benetti, Lúcia Helena Machado Freitas